-The Trustees of The Amber Trust recognise their responsibilities under the Equality Act 2010 and are opposed to all forms of discrimination.
-They seek to create an environment in which diversity and the contributions of all staff, volunteers, teachers, therapists, beneficiaries and their families are recognised and valued in all that they do and are committed to ensuring that all applications for Amber Music Awards and other grants are treated equally.
+The Trustees of The Amber Trust recognise their responsibilities under the Equality Act 2010 and are committed to the principles of equity, diversity and inclusion.
+The Trustees are opposed to all forms of discrimination.
+They seek to create an environment in which diversity and the contributions of all trustees, staff, volunteers, teachers, therapists, practitioners and other professionals, beneficiaries and their families are recognised and valued in all that they do and are committed to ensuring that all applications for Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus, With Music in Mind and the workshop programmes) and other grants are treated equally.

-The Amber Trust actively seeks to make families with visually impaired children from all backgrounds aware of The Amber Music Awards through links with other organisations and making the application process as accessible as possible.
+The Amber Trust actively seeks to make families with vision impaired children from all backgrounds aware of The Amber Music Awards and Amber Music Services (including Little Amber, AmberPlus, With Music in Mind and the workshop programmes), and the online materials through links with other organisations and making the application process as accessible as possible.

 This policy is reviewed regularly and updated as required.

 Last reviewed date: 16/05/2023